A translation of one of Basil of Seleucia’s homilies on Pentecost. It is an important piece to tracing the doctrine of tongues through the centuries.

 As it transpired in the past; and the flame was flickering upon mount Sinai and Moses was being taught about establishing the framework of the Law in the midst of the fire.
 Now then from the highest place a fire was kindling a flame, running above the apostles heads.
 Moses at that time is the one who set the Laws for the Hebrews in motion for the salvation of the nations.
 For this reason the memory of the ancient wonder is being mixed together2 for new things, and once more the fire is being aroused in the same semblance of the exhibitions, that those things in the present times are believed to be about the one and the same God.
-For that reason it is the fashioning of divided languages so that it would make those who are receiving this, teachers.
-So that those moved in the midst of the fire, were authorized as masters of the inhabited world.
+For that reason it is the fashioning3 of divided languages4 so that it would make those who are receiving this, teachers.
+So that those moved in the midst of the fire, were authorized as educators of the inhabited world.5

 For background notes and analysis relating to this translation see Basil of Seleucia on Pentecost: Notes.

 The dating of the original text is fifth century, though the authorship is not completely certain.
 Indications suggest it was Basil of Seleucia.
 For more information on the authorship, see A Chrysostom Conundrum.

 For the actual Greek and Latin source, see Basil of Seleucia: Greek and Latin text.

 - I previously cited the city Seleucia in Isauria – today a south-central Turkish coastal town that is known as Silifke.
 This was in error.

 - παιδευταὶ τὴς οἰκομένης ὑπάρξωσι